 Between 1 July and 31 August of each year, restrictions are placed on heavy goods vehicle traffic in the Federal Republic of Germany.
-These measures are taken to facilitate the smooth flow of traffic in this period, and we apologize for any inconvenience this may cause.
+These measures are taken in order to facilitate the smooth flow of traffic in this period, and we apologize for any inconvenience this may cause.

 The ban applies to the following types of vehicles:

 Goods vehicles with a maximum authorized mass exceeding 7.5 tonnes as well as goods vehicles with trailers must not be operated for the carriage of goods on a commercial basis or for hire or reward, including any empty running associated with this, on the motorways mentioned in paragraph 2 and the federal highways mentioned in paragraph 3.